-Head out in the morning for a 3-hour walking tour of the ancient city of Matera.
+Head out in the morning for a three-hour walking tour of the ancient city of Matera.
 The town is famous for the Sassi di Matera, well-preserved cave homes cut into the soft rock.
-These unique homes are considered to be some of Italy's first human settlements and are a designated UNESCO World Heritage Site.
+These unique homes are considered to be some of Italy's first human settlements and are designated UNESCO World Heritage Sites.

 After lunch, the rest of the day is free to explore.
 Pick from the following suggestions to see everything Matera has to offer:

 - Visit the Casa Grotta of Vico Solitario, one of Matera's oldest homes

 - Tour the 19th-century Palombaro Lungo, a large underground water cistern